vector-sec/DuoPusher/README.md

 This application is what you'll be sending push notifications on behalf of, so make sure to make the name something convincing :)

-The integration key should be put in your settings.config as the APP_IKEY, and the secret key should be APP_SKEY.
+The integration key should be put in your settings.config as the APP_IKEY, the secret key should be APP_SKEY, and the API hostname should be in HOST.

 ## Admin API